Croydon Virtual School

 Children with a social worker are around three times more likely to be persistently absent from school and between two to four times more likely to be permanently excluded from school than their peers.

 The Children in Need review found that children with a social worker do worse than their peers at every stage of their education and poor outcomes persist, even after social worker involvement ends.
-Experiences of adversity and trauma can create barriers to education that affect attendance, learning, behaviour and wellbeing.
-However, with the right support in place, children can overcome these barriers to reach their potential.

 At the Virtual School, we are not expected to monitor individual children and their progress as we do with children in care.